June 1, 2021

 Waterloo – Pride Month is celebrated every year in June in cities across Canada.
 Wilfrid Laurier University has experts who can speak about discrimination against the LGBTQ2S+ community, community health and related topics.
 Read about how Laurier is celebrating Pride Month.

-Morgan Holmes, professor in the Department of Sociology, is an expert on sexuality, health and social justice.
+Morgan Holmes, professor in the Department of Sociology and visiting research fellow at Egale Canada, is an expert on sexuality, health and social justice.
 She has written extensively about the effects of diagnosing and treating intersex infants and children, the ethics of consent to elective surgery for minors and laws related to sexuality and health.

-Michael Woodford, associate professor in Laurier’s Faculty of Social Work, is an expert on the mental health and well-being of LGBTQ2S+ youth.
-Woodford’s research explores how discrimination can increase LGBTQ2S+ youth's risk for poor mental health and other negative outcomes, as well as the factors that can foster resilience to discrimination.
+Michael Woodford, professor in Laurier’s Faculty of Social Work, is an expert on the mental health and well-being of LGBTQ2S+ youth.
+Woodford’s research explores how bullying and other forms of discrimination can increase LGBTQ2S+ youth's risk for poor mental health and other negative outcomes, as well as the factors that can foster resilience.
 Woodford is leading the Thriving on Campus Study, a province-wide survey exploring the experiences, mental health and academic success of LGBTQ2S+ university students in Ontario.
 Read more about his work.
 Contact: firstname.lastname@example.org

 – 30 –